Table of Contents

-Leading ecommerce platforms like Shopify, BigCommerce, Squarespace, and Wix make it easy to launch a beautiful website with little design or web development experience required.
-But an aesthetically pleasing website is only half the battle.
+Leading ecommerce platforms like Shopify, BigCommerce, Squarespace, and Wix make it easy to launch a beautiful website with little design or web development experience.
+But an eye-catching website is only half the battle.

 Shoppers are looking for something specific that meets their needs, so it’s important to create an online store with a website that showcases your products in the best light.
 This way, shoppers can easily see the value you provide and feel comfortable to make a purchase on your site.

-While BCFM is right around the corner, it doesn’t mean it’s too late to make some last-minute changes to your online store to increase conversions.
-We hosted a live website teardown webinar this past week with the help of Jon MacDonald, founder and CEO of The Good, an agency that specializes in ecommerce conversion rate optimization (CRO).
+While BFCM is right around the corner, it doesn’t mean it’s too late to make some last-minute changes to your online store to increase conversions.
+We hosted a live website teardown webinar with the help of Jon MacDonald, founder and CEO of The Good, an agency that specializes in ecommerce conversion rate optimization (CRO).

 Direct-to-consumer (DTC) brands from a variety of industries walked away with tangible action items that they can easily make to their website right away to increase conversions and maximize sales during BFCM and beyond.

 Watch the recording below to view the website teardowns in action, or read on for a list of tips recommended by Jon.
-This advice is based on thousands of CRO tests and data collected on what sparks action from shoppers and drives revenue.
+This advice is based on thousands of CRO tools, tests, and data collected on what sparks action from shoppers and drives revenue.

 Remove immediate popups and move newsletter signups closer to the footer

-It’s common to visit an ecommerce site and immediately get hit with a popup asking for an email to receive a discount.
+It’s common to visit an ecommerce site and immediately get hit with a website popup asking for an email to receive a discount.
 Although they work in building an email list, the quality of the emails collected are generally low.
 A lot of times, shoppers will either click out or enter their email address just to make the popup go away.

 There are a few things that are problematic with offering a percentage or dollar amount discount right off the bat: